unl-math-course-dev/OER/mathbook/README.md

 PreTeXt
 =======

-An authoring and publishing system for authors of textbooks, research articles, and monographs, especially in STEM disciplines.
+An uncomplicated XML vocabulary for authors of research articles, textbooks, and monographs.

 GPL License.

+*Be sure* to checkout the dev branch, master is currently a fiction.

-Quickstart instructions at project website:  [pretextbook.org](https://pretextbook.org)
+Quickstart instructions at project website:  [mathbook.pugetsound.edu](http://mathbook.pugetsound.edu)

 Help and development discussions:
 * Support forum/mailing-list: [pretext-support](https://groups.google.com/forum/#!forum/pretext-support)